-If you believe or have discovered there is a warrant out for your arrest, it is critical you immediately contact a skilled Vista criminal defense attorney as soon as possible.
+If you believe or have discovered there is a warrant for your arrest in California, it is critical you immediately contact a skilled criminal defense attorney as soon as possible.

 It is important to understand the differences between an arrest warrant and a bench warrant.
-An arrest warrant is a court-issued document provided to the police ordering for the arrest of a specific person.
+A warrant for arrest is a court-issued document provided to the police ordering for the arrest of a specific person.
 These warrants are generally issued after you have been indicted by a grand jury or if the police have a reasonable cause to suspect you have committed a crime.

 There is no rule requiring the police to arrest you immediately for a crime they believe you committed.
 Often the police send their findings to the District Attorney who can file the case and and request a judge to issue a warrant for your arrest.
 If you have been contacted by the police but not arrested you should call a criminal defense lawyer immediately.